yanggf8/graphMER/README.md

 GraphMER-SE adapts the GraphMER neurosymbolic encoder (originally for the biomedical domain) to software engineering.
 It combines code/document tokens with knowledge-graph (KG) triples using Leafy Chain Graph Encoding and relation-aware attention.
 The goal is an ~85M parameter, encoder-only model trained primarily on CPU with optional cloud training.

-## ✅ Current Status: Production-Ready Advanced Features
+## ✅ Current Status: Production-Ready Advanced Features - Evaluation Complete

 **85M Parameter Model with Advanced Features** (October 2025)
 - ✅ **Extended production training**: 84.4% loss reduction over 4,000+ steps